Don Preston

 Donald Ward Preston (born September 21, 1932) is an American jazz and rock keyboardist.
-He is known for working with Frank Zappa from the mid 1960s to the mid 1970s.
+He is best known for being a member of the original version of Frank Zappa's band The Mothers of Invention during the late 1960s.
+He continued to work with Zappa during the early 1970s following the band's split.

 Biography

 Preston was born into a family of musicians in Detroit and began studying music at an early age.
 His father played saxophone and trumpet, and had been offered the lead trumpet chair in the Tommy Dorsey Orchestra.
 Upon moving the family to Detroit, Don's father became the staff arranger for NBC, and was the composer-in-residence for the Detroit Symphony Orchestra.
 Don took sporadic lessons on the piano from the age of about five.

-In 1950 Preston began a stint in the Army, serving in Trieste, Italy and playing in the Army band (initially piano, bass drum and glockenspiel) alongside Herbie Mann.
+In 1950, Preston began a stint in the Army.
+He served in Trieste, Italy and playing in the Army band (initially piano, bass drum and glockenspiel) alongside Herbie Mann.
 In Trieste he shared a barracks with fellow recruit Buzz Gardner, who introduced him to contemporary classical composers such as Béla Bartók, Anton Webern, Alban Berg and Arnold Schoenberg.
 Preston took up the bass while in the 98th Army band.

 Upon his return to Detroit in 1953, Preston started playing bass with pianist Tommy Flanagan.
 He also sat in with Elvin Jones and others at the city's West End Cafe where Yusef Lateef conducted twice-a-week jam sessions with Milt Jackson's brother, bassist Alvin Jackson.
 Moving to Los Angeles in 1957, Preston played with the Hal McIntyre Orchestra and toured Canada backing Nat King Cole.
-Between 1958 and 1965 Preston played with a number of jazz artists, including Shorty Rogers, Charlie Haden, Paul Bley, Emil Richards and Paul Beaver.
+Between 1958 and 1965, Preston played with a number of jazz artists, including Shorty Rogers, Charlie Haden, Paul Bley, Emil Richards and Paul Beaver.